Madster778/cloud_computing/README.md

 # Cloud Computing – Training Notes

-A comprehensive overview of key cloud computing concepts, models, providers, and use cases.
-Suitable for revision, technical interviews, or general understanding of cloud services.
+An overview of key cloud computing concepts, models, providers, and use cases.

 ---